-- Q9: If several election donations are from the same donor, and the amount of each donation does not exceed \$1,000, does a candidate still need to issue the receipt for election donations to the donor? - Q10: What should an agent pay attention to when accepting election donation?
+- Q9: If several election donations are from the same donor, and the amount of each donation does not exceed \$1,000, does the candidate still need to issue the receipt for election donations to the donor? - Q10: When accepting election donation by agent, what should the agent pay attention to?